Program transforms ruins into hotels and investments

 The Revive program makes vacant State-owned properties available to private investors through public tendering, who seek to renovate and integrate them into the tourism sector as hotels.
 This initiative is a joint effort of the Ministries of Economy, Culture and Finance, with the support of the Portuguese Tourism Authority (Turismo de Portugal), to promote the restoration of public properties and boost the growing tourism sector.

-The current Revive list includes 48 properties in Continental Portugal and the Islands, 17 public tenders have been launched and 7 projects have already been attributed to investors.
+The Revive list included 48 properties in Continental Portugal and the Islands, 17 public tenders have been launched and 7 projects have already been attributed to investors.
 This corresponds to an investment over 54 million euros, according to the office of the Ministry of Economy.